 - Encourage minors to develop an interest in reading and learning by providing an outstanding collection of materials.

 - Provide materials in digital/electronic formats.
-Changes and advances in technology make it imperative that the library adapt in order to offer the best and most complete information services.
+Changes and advances in technology make it imperative that the library adapts in order to offer the best and most complete information services.

 - Provide an appropriate number of copies for each title purchased so that patrons do not need to wait an unreasonable length of time to get any item.

 All patrons are free to reject any materials of which they do not approve for their use.
 The choice of library materials for personal use is an individual matter.
 No one has the right to exercise censorship to restrict the freedom of use and/or access of others.
+The library staff does not serve in loco parentis (in place of the parent).
+Parents/guardians have the final responsibility for what their children choose to borrow from library collections.
 Any request for reconsideration of an item in the collection must follow the procedure outlined in the “Collection Development” section of “Policies and Governance” on the CALS website.

 There is no single standard that can be applied to evaluate all the materials included in the Library’s collections.
 Each type of material will be evaluated in terms of its own qualities and merits.
 Some general criteria used are: